Developing A Successful Program and Players

-Soccer, one of the largest participation sports in the world, is played at it's highest level by the most highly technically and financially successful professional soccer clubs in the world.
+Soccer, one of the largest participation sports in the world, is played it's best by those nations with the most highly technically and financially successful professional soccer clubs in the world.

 In the USA football, baseball, basketball and ice hockey generated almost 98% of 2015 professional sports revenue.
 Pie chart at upper left.

 In Germany soccer generated 91% of 2015 professional sports revenue.
-In 2015 handball, ice hockey and basketball generated less than 9% of professional sports revenue.
+Handball, ice hockey and basketball generated less than 9% of professional sports revenue.
 Pie chart at upper right.

 Bibliography: "Statistica's online Internet datebase of professional soccer's gross revenue"